centrifuge/apps/.github/README.md

 ## Releasing to staging, Altair, and Prod/Centrifuge

 ### 1. Create a release and mark it as a pre-Release
--> Deploys to pp.staging.centrifuge.io) and app.altair.centrifuge.io
+-> Deploys to app.staging.centrifuge.io and app.altair.centrifuge.io

 Navigate to create a new [pre-release](https://github.com/centrifuge/apps/releases/new).
 Make sure to tick the `pre-release` option.

-1. Use an existing tag `rc` created to release Catalyst or create a new `centrifuge-app-vX.YY` tag on the release screen.
-Only tags starting with `rc*` or `centrifuge-app-v*` will meet the requirements for deployments
+1. Create a new `centrifuge-app-vX.YY` tag on the release screen.
+Only tags starting with `centrifuge-app-v*` will meet the requirements for deployments:
    - Major version: release includes new features/improvments
    - Minor version: release only includes bug fixes
 2. Name the release `CentrifugeApp vX.X`